robotology/visual-tactile-localization/README.md

 ```

 -`num_of_trial` is the number of times you want to run the algorithm and to have statistics about

 -`"mupf"` string enables the use of MUPF algorithm.
-Otherwise, the scaling series is used.
+Otherwise, Scaling Series is used.

 ## Publications